 The IRS nondiscrimination tests (the ADP and ACP) compare the contributions or savings rates of one group of employees to the other.
-The IRS runs the test to determine whether employees across the company, regardless of how much they make, are saving at roughly equal rates or total dollar amounts.
-What the IRS doesn't want to see are highly compensated employees (HCEs) 401(k) contributions making up more than 70% of the total plan assets.
+Plans must run the tests to determine whether employees across the company, regardless of how much they make, are saving at appropriate relative rates or total dollar amounts.
+What the IRS doesn't want to see are highly compensated employees (HCEs) 401(k) contributions making up more than 60% of the total plan assets.

 - 125% of the ACP for the group of NHCEs, or the lesser of: